akkikiki/akkikiki.github.io/about.md

 title: About
 ---

+I am an incoming computer science PhD student at University of Colorado, Boulder.
-I am currently a search engineer at Amazon Japan and its subsidiary A9.com.
+I was previously a search engineer at Amazon Japan and its subsidiary A9.com.
 My Japanese name is "藤沼祥成".

 My main interest is on Natural Language Processing and Machine Learning.
 On the method side, I am intersted in unsupervised/semi-supervised/distant-supervised learning, or making use of unlabeled data because it requires less human burden.
 On the application side, I am interested in cross-lingual processing on Japanese or other Asian languages.
 Japanese (or Chinese, Korean, etc.) is an unsegmented language and this fact makes it difficult to tokenize (word segmentation and POS-tagging) when compared to English.